Sheky1/natours-advanced-css/README.md

 # Natours Landing Page

-A modern landing page build with advanced CSS techniques and Sass
+A modern landing page build with advanced CSS techniques and Sass in 2018.

 ![MainScreen](./main-screen.png)